Do you want to know the best B2B lead generation strategies to help increase your sales?

 In B2C marketing, exit-intent is highly recommended.
 With B2B lead generation, it’s an absolute must.
 Why?

 Because your site traffic is more likely to come and go from your site frequently.
 As we saw with the last tip (OnSite Retargeting®), people shop around more when making a business purchase.

 They’re typically asking this question when considering a new product:

 “Who will give my business the most value for the least amount of money?”

 A business representative would rarely select the first product they come across.
-Instead, they’re more likely to Google what they want, check out the first option, then head back to the results and keep looking.
+Instead, they’re more likely to Google what they want, check out the first option, head back to the results, and keep looking.

 In other words, business decisions are typically less impulsive.

-But when a potential lead comes to your site, you don’t want them to leave and go look at your competitors.
-Especially since most people who leave a website never come back.
+But when a potential lead comes to your site, you don’t want them to leave and look at your competitors, especially since most people who leave a website never return.